kashish-1703/RUHungry/README.md

 ## License

-This project is licensed for educational and personal use only It may not be distributed, submitted, or published as part of another academic course.
+This project is licensed for educational and personal use only.
+It may not be distributed, submitted, or published as part of another academic course.

 > Portions of the code were provided by the course staff for CS112 at Rutgers University.